gmtprime/njord/README.md

       - `process_status_code` - Function to be used when processing the status code of the response.

+      There's an exception for the function `process_http_response`.
+This function has arity equal to 2.
+This function is used to process the HTTP response after it has been processed by all the other `process_*` functions.
+It receives the HTTP response (or error) and the state.

 And when calling the genererated function there are other aditional options:
   * `:params` - Parameters of the HTTP request as a `Keyword` list.
   * `:body` - Body of the request.
 If in the definition of the endpoint there